 This is the commonest ways of gauging your

 performance.
 A well thought out and structured questionnaire gives

-insight to all key areas in the organization.
+insight to all key areas in the organisation.
 It is normally conducted

-by professionals who do the survey and analyze data from all possible
+by professionals who do the survey and analyse data from all possible

 customer trends but not his perceptions.